arsenanai/opt-in-page/readme.md

-# Opt in page for some company
+# Opt in page example

 ## Steps to install and run